 Neuroinflammation is inflammation in the brain that causes corresponding behavioral, biochemical, and physiological conditions.
 Your brain has its own immune system, immune cells in your central nervous system, that signal inflammation.

 Just as the inflammation response in your body is inherently a good thing, brain inflammation has both negative and positive benefits.

-Your brain can’t tell you it’s in pain due to inflammation, but neuroinflammation is a real thing.
-You will get signals however, when your brain is suffering from the effects of chronic inflammation.
+Your brain can’t tell you it’s in pain due to inflammation, however, you will get signals when your brain is suffering from the effects of chronic inflammation.
 What are those signs?